 Scoring pops up mildly unpredictably at two points during the game, and once at the end.
 Interestingly, the weighting of scores grows each time, so players may sometimes try to change their tactics.
 At all times, players can see exactly what scores what.

 Oh!
 The numbers on the buildings’ tiles show what their price was – not their points value or anything like that.

 Expansions have been devised

 - very little setting up

-- some luck involved, in what money and buildings turn up
+- some luck of course, in what money and buildings turn up

 - if playing at BGA online, read the words at the top 👍